Outlander Filming Locations | Roadtrip around Scotland

+I was fortunate enough to have some time to visit several Outlander filming location.
 I don’t watch a lot of television and I’ve seen very few movies, but earlier this year I came across Outlander and I was instantly hooked.
 While I had already fallen in love with the Scottish Highlands a year earlier, Outlander made my love for Scotland come alive again and ignited an interest in its history as well.
 The combination of heartbreak, romance and adventure creates a magical story that I know many others have also fallen in love with.
 I decided to explore a few filming locations on my most recent trip to Scotland.
 While I’m normally one to follow the path less taken, this was a great way to see towns and areas that I otherwise may never have visited.
 This is by no means a comprehensive list of filming locations, but might hopefully give you a few ideas and some inspiration.

 Culross took me by surprise with its character.
 Located in Fife, this is the fictional village of Cranesmuir in Outlander (where Geillis Duncan lives).
 Walk through the charming alleyways and you’ll arrive at the centre of the town where the Mercat Cross scenes are set (punishment of the young theif and witchcraft trial of Claire and Geillis).